 This Lemon Cheesecake may be my favorite cheesecake that I’ve eaten in recent history.

-Which is a bold statement, because I make a LOT of cheesecake.
+Which is a bold statement because I make a LOT of cheesecake.

-How to Bake a Perfect Lemon Cheesecake
+How to Make Lemon Cheesecake

-Below are all of my best Cheesecake tips and tricks.
+Below are all of my best cheesecake tips and tricks.
 I suggest reading this over before you head into the kitchen.
 I’ve tried to answer every question in advance so you can make the best cheesecake EVER!

 Yes.
-Cheesecakes are traditionally baked in a springform pan, which is a deep pan with a removable bottom.
+Cheesecakes are traditionally baked in a springform pan, which is a deep pan with a removable bottom and sides.
 This makes easy work of removing the cheesecake from the pan and cutting beautiful slices.
-I do not recommend using any other pan for this Lemon Cheesecake – or any other cheesecake recipe.
+I do not recommend using any other pan for this Lemon Cheesecake or any other cheesecake recipe.
 I like this Nordic Ware 10-cup springform pan.

-I highly recommend hand washing these pans to preserve their nonstick surface and spring mechanism.
+Pro Tip: I highly recommend hand washing springform pans to preserve their nonstick surface and spring mechanism.

 Do I Have to Use Graham Crackers for This Lemon Cheesecake?

-How to Prevent Cracks in Cheesecakes
+How to Prevent Cracks in Cheesecake

 1. Ingredients (and Their Temperatures) Matter